Are you looking to create a blog?

-You’ll now be directed to the beautiful welcome page of WPForms.
+You’ll then be directed to the beautiful welcome page of WPForms.
 You can either click the Create Your First Form button or click WPForms » Add New to create your first form.

 Next, you’ll be prompted to choose a template.
 You can select one of the premade templates or start with a blank form.
 If you want, you can give a custom name to your first contact form.

-WPForms makes it easy to build a form with drag and drop.
+WPForms makes it easy to build a form and tweak it to your liking with drag and drop builder.
 Click on the appropriate form fields in the left panel to add them to your form.
 You can also easily re-arrange them and even remove any unnecessary fields with ease.
-After making the necessary changes click Save.
+After making the necessary changes, click Save.

 Want to create a contact form the easy way?
 Then, get started with WPForms today.